 Vitamins are organic compounds that are traditionally assigned to two groups fat-soluble(hydrophobic) or water-soluble (hydrophilic).
 This classification determines where they act in the body.
 Water-soluble vitamins act in the cytosol of cells or in extracellular fluids such as blood; fat-soluble vitamins are largely responsible for protecting cell membranes from free radical damage.
 The body can synthesize some vitamins, but others must be obtained from the diet.

-Similarly to vitamins, minerals are essential to human health and can be obtained in our diet from different types of food.
+Similar to vitamins, minerals are essential to human health and can be obtained in our diet from different types of food.
 Minerals are abundant in our everyday lives.
 From the soil in your front yard to the jewelry you wear on your body, we interact with minerals constantly.
 There are 20 essential minerals that must be consumed in our diets to remain healthy.
-The amount of each mineral found in our bodies vary greatly and therefore, so does the consumption of those minerals.
+The amount of each mineral found in our bodies varies greatly and therefore, so does the consumption of those minerals.
 When there is a deficiency in an essential mineral, health problems may arise.